Current Client? Get 2026 Plan Help Here

 We will walk you through Part A & B, plan options including RX & more.

 When you choose a Medicare plan for the first time, it can feel like a permanent decision.
-But Medicare has built-in protections to give you a second chance if your first choice doesn’t turn out as expected.
-These protections are called Trial Rights—special enrollment rules that allow certain first-time Medicare beneficiaries to switch plans within their first year, without penalty and without going through medical underwriting.
+But Medicare provides certain situations where you may be able to return to Original Medicare if your first choice doesn’t meet your needs.
+This option is called Trial Rights—special enrollment rules that allow certain first-time Medicare beneficiaries to switch plans during their first year without undergoing medical underwriting – in most cases.

-For many people, Trial Rights provide peace of mind.
-They make it possible to try out a Medicare Advantage plan or switch from Medigap to Advantage, knowing you’ll have a safety net if the plan doesn’t meet your needs.
-If you’ve recently enrolled and realized your coverage isn’t the right fit, understanding how Trial Rights work could give you the opportunity to reset and get back on track.
+For many people, this can provide additional flexibility.
+They make it possible to sign up for a Medicare Advantage plan or switch from Medigap to Advantage, knowing you could have options to switch again if the plan doesn’t meet your needs.
+If you’ve recently enrolled and realized your coverage isn’t the right fit, understanding how Trial Rights work could give you the opportunity to choose a different path.

 What Are Trial Rights?